THE GARTH AT REVEILLE

 The garden of meditation, located in the middle of the garth, is a consecrated burial area for Reveille members and their families who select cremation.
 The burial policy is formulated by the garth administrative committee and the lead pastor.

 Interment or scattering of cremains requires submission of a formal application, accompanied by a donation for each placement.
 Arrangement with a funeral director for cremation is the responsibility of the deceased’s representative.
-Although no markers are permitted in the garth, a memorial plaque with engraved nameplates of the deceased is displayed in the church.
+Although no markers are permitted in the garth, a memorial plaque with an engraved nameplate of the deceased is displayed in the church.
 There is also a book of remembrance that provides a page for dedication to the deceased.
 Documents fully detailing the garth’s policy, terms and conditions, applications for placement of cremains, and an agreement for use of the garth are available upon request to the pastoral administrative assistant.

 Beginning in 1988, the initial $250,000 cost of the garth concept was supported by individual contributions.
 The garth at Reveille was dedicated, debt-free, on October 30, 1994.
 Today, continuing operational funds are generated through memorial gifts, other individual contributions, and interment donations.